-Caruna distributes electricity and maintains, repairs and builds a weatherproof electricity network for its 690,000 customers in South, Southwest and West Finland, as well as in the city of Joensuu, the sub-region of Koillismaa and Satakunta.
+Caruna distributes electricity and maintains, repairs and builds a weatherproof electricity network for its approximately 700,000 customers in South, Southwest and West Finland, as well as in the city of Joensuu, the sub-region of Koillismaa and Satakunta.
 In order to guarantee a reliable electricity supply to its customers under all circumstances, Caruna supervises its network 24/7.
 A weatherproof smart electricity network also provides a well-functioning energy system for the future when digital services increase, the traffic is electrified, and the consumer becomes a producer of energy.
 Caruna’s electrical network is approximately 87,300 kilometres long.

 Caruna Group includes two network companies - Caruna Espoo Oy and Caruna Oy